Copywriter's Checklist for Submitting Copy

 Keeping that client is even better.

-One way to keep clients happy and coming back for more is to make every point of contact as professional as can be, even when it’s time to hand in your copy.
+One way to keep clients happy and coming back for more is to make every point of contact as professional as can be.
+A key copywriting skill you need to master is submitting your copy assignments.

 Here’s an easy-to-follow Copy Submission Checklist that will go a long way in impressing your clients with your professionalism.

 Copy Submission Rule #1: Ask for the Client’s Style Guidelines

 Clients, especially at larger companies, will have a set of formal guidelines they use for their copy.
 The Style Guide could include details about registered trademarks for their products, correct spelling and capitalization for product names, and their preferred punctuation usage.